-This new person might look like everything you’ve ever wanted, but they’re currently in a relationship with someone else.
+This new person might look like everything you’ve ever wanted, but they’re currently in a relationship (or marriage) with someone else.

 And even if you think you’d be better for them (you understand them better, or you appreciate them more), they’re in no hurry to break up with their partner.